 In addition to that, about 14% of all students that graduate with student loan debt end defaulting within 3 years of making their first student loan payment.
 In the past few years, default rates on student loans have increased every year.

-And this is where FedGov’s true motivations come out.
+And this is where the federal government’s true motivations are revealed.

 WHAT HAPPENS ONCE YOU DEFAULT